georg-bn/rotation-steerers/README.md

 <img src="example_images/method.png" width="500">

-See the example notebook [demo.ipynb](demo.ipynb) for simple matching examples.
-Before running it, create a new virtual environment of your preference (e.g. conda) with `python>=3.9`, `jupyter notebook` and GPU-enabled PyTorch.
+For running the code, create a new virtual environment of your preference (e.g. conda) with `python>=3.9`, `jupyter notebook` and GPU-enabled PyTorch.
 Then install the `rotation_steerers` package using pip (this automatically installs DeDoDe from GitHub as well, see `setup.py`):
 ```
 pip install .